chandermani/chandermani.github.io/_posts/2017-06-23-typescript-anti-pattern-the-any-type.md

 > The `any` type is a powerful way to work with existing JavaScript, allowing you to gradually opt-in and opt-out of type-checking during compilation.

-The except seems to be validating the fact that `any` enables us to use javascript code in typescript, albeit without the type safety net in place.

-**Then why is it an anti-pattern?**
+The except seems to be validating the fact that `any` enables us to use javascript code in typescript, albeit without the type safety net in place. **Then why is it an anti-pattern?**

 The reason is quite simple!

 **With `any` we lose the type safety and hence the benefits that are integral to any type safe language.**

-I even argue that if you are using too much of `any`, you are writing javascript in typescript.
+I'll even argue that if you are using too much of `any`, you are writing javascript in typescript.
 Instead, with a little bit of effort we can reduce `any` usage to the bare minimum.

 How do we avoid `any`?